North East Link: Proposed benefits

-Criticisms
+Criticism

-North East Link fails to effectively complete Melbourne's Ring Road project due to its connection to and reliance upon the Eastern Freeway and would be the only section of the Ring Road to rely on an existing radial freeway as a part of the route.
-The Victorian transport association has expressed a preference for an unconstrained ring road (known as Option C) to be constructed.
+Banyule City Council has claimed that North East Link fails to effectively complete Melbourne's Ring Road project due to its connection to and reliance upon the Eastern Freeway and would be the only section of the Ring Road to rely on an existing radial freeway as a part of the route.
+The Victorian Transport Association has expressed its preference for an unconstrained ring road (known as Option C) to be constructed in the future.

-North East Link is the most expensive road project ever constructed in Victoria and has already faced significant cost blowouts from an originally planned $10bn to $16bn.
+North East Link is the most expensive road project ever constructed in Victoria and has already faced significant cost blowouts from an originally planned $10bn to $26bn.

 A shift away from public transport to road transport of around 25,000 commuters per day is expected, with Tony Morton of the Public Transport Users Association quoted as saying "It's remarkable that anyone working in the public interest would be so positive about a project they find will put more traffic on the road at the expense of public transport."

 Community opposition

 Since the announcement of the North East Link project, several community groups and local councils have voiced their opposition to the planned tollway.

 Boroondara, Whitehorse, Manningham and Banyule city councils undertook legal action to challenge the project in 2020.
 Each had previously passed council resolutions to either not support or to directly oppose the chosen North East Link route.

-Yarra city council also independently opposes the North East Link, making a submission detailing its concerns with the project to the Independent and Advisory Committee in 2019.
+Yarra City Council also independently opposes the North East Link, making a submission detailing its concerns with the project to the Independent and Advisory Committee in 2019.